C.C. Crowell Jr. House

 The C.C.
 Crowell Jr. House is a historic house in Blair, Nebraska.
 It was built in 1901 for C.C.
+Crowell Jr. by Adolph and Johnny Aye who owned the Aye Brothers feed & seed in Blair and the Aye family lived in the house until 1926 when Mr. Aye died.
+The house was designed in the Classical Revival and Queen Anne architectural styles.
+It has been listed on the National Register of Historic Places since July 19, 1982.It is often confused with the Crowell mansion that was also owned by C.C.
 Crowell, Jr., a businessman who bequeathed it to the United Methodist Church upon his death.
 It was remodelled as a retirement facility for Methodists and renamed the Crowell Memorial Home.
-It was subsequently remodelled as a private residence.
-The house was designed in the Classical Revival and Queen Anne architectural styles.
-It has been listed on the National Register of Historic Places since July 19, 1982.
+That mansion was demolished in 1971.